The Phony World War II Tales of

 taxes, rents and other debts.)

-Our research found additional dubious stories:
+The L.A.
+Times' research found additional dubious stories:

 1. Thomas claimed he was an officer in the U.S. Army.
 In fact, he was a civilian employee, and the Los Angeles Times has National Archives military documents from 1946 bearing Thomas' signature over the words "civilian assistant."
 Rather than admit exaggerating, Thomas sued the paper for questioning his military status.
 (The lawsuit was thrown out of court by a federal judge and Thomas' appeal was rejected by the U.S. 9th Circuit Court and the U.S. Supreme Court.
 He was ordered to pay the Times $98,000 for legal fees).
 In July 2004, his private investigator finally conceded to Newsday that Thomas was never inducted.